tu-os-course/TI2726C-Assignments-2016/readme.md

 Do **make sure** that although you're free to clone the repository, you should **NOT** publish your solutions to Github ofcourse.
 **No spoilers!**.

+## Handing in

+You 're only expected to hand in a single C file, namely the one as given in the template solution.
+As such, you should **not** depend on any changes you make to the makefile, as we will compile it against the makefile as is.

 ## Contributing

 If you spot mistakes: feel free to